oliverjam/jaredhill-v2/src/home.md

       author: Hannah Phillips

   description: |
-    Hi, I’m Jared and I'm a UX designer based in London.
+    👋 Hi, I’m Jared, a product designer based in London.
 The above quotes are real: in the name of transparency, I asked the people closest to me to describe my worst qualities.

     If you still want to work with me, read on.
 blocks: